jasonn85/Skewt/README.md

 ## 📐 The other lines
-All sorts of other weather characteristics are easily identifiable on a Skew-T Log-P plot.
+All sorts of other weather characteristics are easily identifiable on a Skew‑T Log‑P plot.
 The plot often includes guidelines that show how temperature tends to fall with altitude for dry and moist air.
 These can be used to predict icing, convective activity/thunderstorms, and wind shear, to start.

 <img width="335" alt="Guidelines" src="https://github.com/jasonn85/Skewt/assets/1328743/df9ceb27-a238-4f28-b29f-68123bbaf5fc">